 About 15 miles away at the famed Rose Bowl stadium, UCLA Bruins fans in blue and gold enjoy the same fine weather, this time with a special Fan Zone offering a kids area, booths and exhibits, food and drink, as well as musical performances.
 What’s more, the famed Bruin Walk—where football players walk to the stadium—marches right through the Fan Zone.
 Of course, traditional tailgating is also going on all around, and thousands of fans show up early so as not to miss a moment of it.

 While Jacksonville is home to the Jacksonville University Dolphins, it’s the annual meeting of University of Florida Gators and the University of Georgia Bulldogs that draws the most attention.
 The game has taken place at EverBank Field since 1933 and sells out all 83,000 seats in the stadium.
 With that many fans from both sides converging on Jacksonville, it’s no wonder this game makes top tailgating lists.
-In fact, it’s affectionately called “The World’s Largest Outdoor Cocktail Party” and is set to take place on October 27 this year.
+In fact, it’s affectionately called “The World’s Largest Outdoor Cocktail Party.”

 With their signature red and black colors, the San Diego State University Aztecs play at Qualcomm Stadium.
 With seating for more than 70,000, the stadium is also home to the San Diego Chargers and hosts the annual Poinsettia Bowl and Holiday Bowl.